Community Climate Profiles

 Central Question: How can clearly conveyed, geographically specific climate information, produced by climate experts, improve the process of climate change adaptation planning for communities?

 Climate change adaptation planning requires decision-makers to envision the future of their communities, and make well-grounded assumptions about economic, demographic, and cultural trends that are likely to affect that vision.
 However, many communities lack the technical resources to compile and analyze climate data and research findings, thus making the information essentially inaccessible to them.
-This project produces climate profiles for communities to support their adaptation planning efforts.
-These profiles include information such as historical/instrumental temperature and precipitation data from 1895–present at scales appropriate to the decisions made within the community of interest, explanations of key climate phenomenon that impact climate and weather in the region, current climate trends, projections of climate change at a regional scale, and a summary of general regional climate impacts.
-Current climate profiles include the City of Flagstaff, AZ and the Tohono O’odham Nation.
+This project addresses the lack of access to appropriate climate change information by producing climate profiles for communities to support their adaptation planning efforts.
+These profiles include information such as historical/instrumental temperature and precipitation data from 1895 – present at a scale appropriate to the decisions made within the community of interest, explanations of key climate phenomenon that impact climate and weather in the region, current climate trends, projections of climate change for each of the RCPs, at a regional scale, and a summary of general regional climate impacts